A1ex-Fu/CSE481M-ProjectR/README.md

 We propose SciLead dataset including annotated Task, Dataset, Metric, Result values (TDMR) from NLP papers.
 You can reach the dataset by following this [link](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4345).

+This codebase already includes the SciLead dataset, code for scraping the papers, and the papers themselves.
+The papers are included in the paperDataset/ directory.

 ## Project structure

-Project structure can be found below.
+A portion of the project structure can be found below.
 Each script is explained in the following sections.

 ```
 .